-Attend events organized by The Center, which may include:
+- Attend events organized by The Center, including:

 - Weekly fellow seminars

 - CBA public events

 - Submit feedback on the CBA Fellowship as requested by Center staff.

 - Note: At this time The Center cannot commit to additional funding for collaborators.
 If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend.